Hajneken/learning_node/2_Node_Core/notes.md

 > These things are not included in JavaScript out of the box, NodeJS has these features

-NodeJS is not JavaScript, NodeJS runs JavaScript and provides features that are not available out of the box
+NodeJS is not JavaScript, NodeJS runs JavaScript and provides features that are not available out of the box.

+Node is a runtime environment that uses V8, written in C++ (and can be extended).

+V8 is the JavaScript engine, also written in C++

 Go ahed and look through [NodeJS implementation](https://github.com/nodejs/node)